adriel-bernardino/Love_Dramatic_Piano_Academy_DX_Ultra_Super_Game/README.md

 Teens and adults age 13 and above, looking to learn piano.
 Visual Novel connoisseurs looking for a new gameplay loop.
 Anime fans looking to experience playing their favorite soundtracks.

 # BRIEF DESCRIPTION:
-It is a 2D hybrid web application that combines a visual novel storytelling experience with a simplified rhythm game mechanics system.
+It is a 2D hybrid desktop application made with FXGL that combines a visual novel storytelling experience with a simplified rhythm game mechanics system.
 Designed as a gamified introduction to piano playing, the project limits gameplay to right-hand keys (a single octave) to ensure accessibility for beginners and manageable scope for development.
 Players progress through a music school narrative where their performance in piano lessons influences their relationships with different characters.

 # CORE OOP CONCEPTS:
 - Encapsulation: In each song class that has its own unique note arrays, tempo, and difficulty rating.